-Writing Successful Slogans & Jingles: 11 Perfect Examples
+11 Classic Examples Of Exceptional Jingle & Slogan Writing

 Used since 1977, “The Few.
 The Proud.
 The Marines.” has remained one of the Marines’ primary recruiting slogans, but it hasn’t been the only one.

-Other, similar slogans were used (i.e., “If everybody could get in the Marines, it wouldn’t be the Marines”) but none of lasted as long as “The Few.
+Other, similar slogans were used (i.e., “If everybody could get in the Marines, it wouldn’t be the Marines”) but none have lasted as long as “The Few.
 The Proud.”

 Each supplemental slogan has served a distinct purpose to the Marines recruiting missions in terms of needs of the military branch throughout different generations, according to the Marine Times.